NativeScript/workshop/docs/chapters/chapter5.md

 The component is a controller class with a template which mainly deals with a view of the application and logic on the page.
 It is a bit of code can be used throughout an application.
 The component knows how to render itself and configure dependency injection.

-The component contains two important things; one is view and another one is some logic.
+The component contains two important things; one is a view and another contains some logic.

 <!--A good example of a component is a `LeagueTableComponent` as an example.-->